Are you curious to know about new treatments for depression in 2019?

 - Post-traumatic stress disorder (PTSD)

-Its neuroprotective properties make CBD oil helpful for those who suffer with both anxiety and depression.
+Its neuroprotective properties make CBD oil helpful for those who suffer from both anxiety and depression.

 3. Magic Mushrooms for Depression